Total Live Articles: 447

 • MoA: increases inner ear microcirculation and reduces endolymphatic pressure

-2nd line (not responding well to betahistine): refer to ENT for alternative secondary care interventions
+If not responding well to betahistine: refer to ENT for alternative secondary care interventions

 Note that vestibular rehabilitation has NO role in Meniere’s disease, it is not helpful to prevent attacks.

-However, vestibular rehabilitation is useful in the other 3 most common peripheral vestibular disorders (BPPVvestibular neuritis, labyrinthitis).
+However, vestibular rehabilitation is useful in the other 3 most common peripheral vestibular disorders (BPPVvestibular neuronitis, labyrinthitis).

-However, betahistine only has a role in Meniere’s disease, not the other 3.
+On the other hand, betahistine only has a role in Meniere’s disease, but not the other 3 disorders (BPPV, vestibular neuronitis, labyrinthitis).

 References